Send us a message

 Our honest and experienced building dispute solicitors will be able to discuss the options available to you, as well as guide you through the entire process.

-We have specialist teams working in Hampshire and West Sussex, with local branches in Chichester, Fareham or Havant.
+We have specialist teams working in Hampshire and West Sussex, with local branches in Chichester, Fareham, Havant or Petworth.
 Feel free to reach out to your team local or fill in our simple online enquiry form for a quick response.

 Client care lies at the heart of everything we do.
 You can trust that we will provide an honest and professional service through and through, keeping you up to date and only offering advice that is in your best interests.